Chapter 1 — The Hospital at the End of the Universe

 The girl behind the counter nodded.
 "Good luck, kid.
 Whatever you're doing."

 I gave her a strained smile and departed.
-Outside, it looked like a storm was brewing, as indicated by the dark sky.
+Outside, it seemed a storm was brewing.
 I looked off into the distance at the hospital.

 It was time to get some answers.